Imamura Hosaku

-Imamura Hōsaku (Japanese: 今村方策, January 4, 1900 – April 24, 1949) was a Japanese military officer in the Kwantung Army who was most notable for staying on in China after the surrender of Japan on August 15, 1945.
+Imamura Hōsaku (今村方策, Hōsaku Imamura) was a Japanese military officer in the Kwantung Army who was most notable for staying in China after the surrender of Japan on August 15, 1945.
 He and many of his fellow Japanese soldiers became mercenaries in the employ of the pro-Nationalist warlord of Shanxi, Yan Xishan, after the resumption of the Chinese Civil War.
 Imamura fought against the Communist forces until his death in battle in the closing weeks of the civil war.

 Personal background

 Imamura was born on January 4, 1900, in Sendai, Miyagi Prefecture.
 His father was a judge.
 He graduated from the Imperial Japanese Army Academy in 1913.
 Imamura reached the rank of lieutenant-general in the Kwantung Army.

 His older brother was Imamura Hitoshi, a general in the Japanese Army who was Deputy Chief of Staff in the Kwantung Army in the 1930s and later served as the commander of the Japanese Sixteenth Army, which invaded the Dutch East Indies.